elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

- - {: .pr.i} The caterpillars crawl to the refuge of cotton caps ...
-The Earth's pit is extinguished ... it's all good ...
+ - {: .pr.i} The caterpillars seek refuge in the cotton caps ...
+The Earth's firepit is doused ... it's all good ...
 But the sky chews betel ...
 Ha ha!
 The sky sucks daggers ...
 King of Malaysia and fevers full of insects, chew your kris and your betel ...
-Isaac, Isaac, a bullet rots on your white smiles ...
+Isaac, Isaac, a bullet rusts on your White smile ...
 Ouch!
-I walk on starfish needles.
+I walk on starfish thorns.
 I walk ...
 I assume ...
 I embrace ...

 *(Toussaint collapses, arms outstretched, chest against the ground.)*